-The Brownsville Public Utilities Board's (BPUB) allocated interest in the Authority is 92.91%.
+In March 2003, the Authority issued the Brownsville Public Utilities Board (BPUB) a 30-year contract to provide administrative services to manage and operate the water system.
+BPUB's allocated interest in the Authority is 92.91%.
 As such, the BPUB has a 92.91% voting majority in the Authority's Board.
 Additionally, the vast majority of the Authority's water supply is allocated to the BPUB.
 Because of this significant interest by the BPUB, the Authority is considered to be a component unit of the BPUB.